How to Prevent RSV

 What are your recommendations for parents?
 How can they tell the difference between RSV and other viruses, like COVID-19?

 Caregivers should be vigilant about infection control, know the signs and symptoms, and when to seek medical attention — the sooner the better.
-It is hard to distinguish one virus from another, so it is best for parents to contact their child’s pediatrician if the child is displaying signs and symptoms of RSV that continue with little to no improvement.
+It is hard to distinguish one virus from another, so it is best for parents to contact their child’s pediatrician if the child is displaying signs and symptoms that continue with little to no improvement.
+The pediatrician can also help determine when to take a baby with RSV to the hospital.

 Are there medications to relieve symptoms?
 How can RSV be treated at home?

-RSV can be treated at home by getting plenty of rest and fluids.
-There currently is no vaccine for RSV, but most infections will go away on their own within a week or two.
+In cases that are not severe, RSV can be treated at home by getting plenty of rest and fluids.
+Most RSV infections will go away on their own within a week or two.
 Parents can help relieve fevers with an over-the-counter fever reducer and pain relievers like acetaminophen or ibuprofen.
-For high-risk infants, parents should talk with their pediatrician about palivizumab, which can be given to them every 28 to 35 days during the RSV season.
+For high-risk infants, parents should talk with their pediatrician about the RSV antibody, or palivizumab, which can be given to them every 28 to 35 days during the RSV season.

 Hossein Sadeghi, M.D., is a board-certified pediatric pulmonologist and sleep medicine specialist with extensive experience in cystic fibrosis, asthma, and global health.
 He is the director of the Sue and John L. Weinberg Cystic Fibrosis Center at NewYork-Presbyterian Morgan Stanley Children’s Hospital.
 An associate professor of pediatrics at Columbia University Vagelos College of Physicians and Surgeons, he focuses his research on asthma, RSV bronchiolitis, and cystic fibrosis.